qruto/laravel-wave/README.md

 ## Installation

-First release 🎉 Works well in home, but should be battle tested before **1.0**.
+First release 🎉 Works well at home, but should be battle tested before **1.0**.
 Feedbacks appreciated!

 You can install packages to server and client sides via composer with npm: